avneesh0612/avneesh0612/README.md

 ### Hi there, 👋  I'm Avneesh
-I am a web developer, designer, content creator and student.
+I am a .
 I am passionate about building websites with Next and also like meeting new people.
 I like to learn about new tech and blog about it on [Hashnode](https://hashnode.com/@avneesh0612).
 If you want to read my blogs, click [here](https://avneesh0612.hashnode.dev/)

+### A few things about me-
+- I'm web developer, designer, content creator and student
+- I'm from India
+- I am passionate about building websites with Next.js
+- I like to meet new people
+- I like to play all sports and play tennis on a daily basis

-* 📫 How to reach me?
+### 📫 How to reach me?
 Feel free to reach me out on any platforms [here](https://avneesh-links.vercel.app)

+### 📈 GitHub Stats

 [![Avneesh's GitHub stats](https://github-readme-stats.vercel.app/api?username=avneesh0612&count_private=true&theme=dracula&hide_border=true)](https://github.com/avneesh0612)<br />
 [![Avneesh's GitHub stats](https://github-readme-stats.vercel.app/api/top-langs/?username=avneesh0612&theme=dracula&layout=compact&hide_border=true)](https://github.com/avneesh0612)